-Resize text to fit the parent with variable font width axis
+Resize text to fit

 There are a number of ways you can have text resize to fit its parent container, but it's been largely limited to adjusting the font size.
 The problem with this approach is that making the font smaller is not always the best option for our designs.

+The flexibility of variable fonts enable developers to create more responsive designs and components that would have previously required sacrifices.
 With variable fonts that contain a width axis, we can adjust the

 font-stretch property with CSS to condense the font.
 When we combine this with